tueimage/MAD-MIL/README.md

 ![alt text](https://github.com/tueimage/MAD-MIL/blob/main/model.png)

-_The attention component used in ABMIL(Left), where only one attention mod- ule is utilized, and in MAD-MIL(Right), where multiple attention modules are incorporated._
+_The attention component used in ABMIL(Left), where only one attention module is utilized, and in MAD-MIL(Right), where multiple attention modules are incorporated._

 This is the PyTorch implementation of the MAD-MIL, which is based on [CLAM](https://github.com/mahmoodlab/CLAM) and [WSI-finetuning](https://github.com/invoker-LL/WSI-finetuning).